raycsh017/Pensieve/Programming/Mobile/Swift:iOS/ios_uiViewController.md

 `viewDidLoad()`
 - Called after the controller's view is loaded into memory.
-- You usually override this method to perform additional initialization on views that were loaded from nib files.
+- Override this method to perform additional initialization on views that were loaded from nib files.
+- **View bounds are not final** at this step.

 `loadView()`
 - Loads or creates a view and assigns it to the `view` property.
 - Called when the view controller's `view` property is requested but is currently `nil`.
 - Override this method to create your views manually.
 If so, assign the root view of your view hierarchy to the `view` property.
 Be careful not to call `super`.
 If you want to do any additional view initializations, use `viewDidLoad` instead.

+`viewWillLayoutSubviews()`
+- Called to notify the view controller that its view is about to layout its subviews.
+- Called every time the frame changes like for example when rotate or it’s marked as needing layout.
+- Override this method to make changes before the view lays out its subviews.
+The default implementation of this method does nothing.
+- **View bounds are final for the first time** at this step.

+`viewDidLayoutSubviews()`
+- Called to notify the view controller that its view has just laid out its subviews.
+- Override this method to make additional changes after the view lays out its subviews.
+The default implementation of this method does nothing.

 #### View Notification Order
 After calling `UIViewController()` (unless specified, the notifications are from the new view controller we are moving into):